-US Forest Service, Tree Owner’s Manual The US Forest Service’s Northeastern Area offers an excellent manual on tree ownership specific to the Northeastern and Midwestern United States.
+US Forest Service, Tree Owner’s Manual The US Forest Service’s Northeastern Area offers a manual on tree ownership specific to the Northeastern and Midwestern United States.
 It is available for free download at the web address listed above.

 Tree Care Industry Association (603) 314 5380 For tree maintenance, service, and removal on private property, please hire a professional arborist or company certified by the International Society of Arboriculture or the Tree Care Industry Association.
 Certified arborists and companies may also receive a permit from PPR’s Street Tree office to work on street trees in Philadelphia.